iotresearch/iot-vuln/Tenda/FH1201/setcfm/README.md

 ### Vulnerability details

-Tenda FH1201 v1.2.0.14 has a stack overflow vulnerability located in the setcfm function.The parameter funcpara1 is copied to stackspace v10 via the sprintf function without checking the length,so an attacker can cause a denial of service attack by controlling the page parameter
+Tenda FH1201 v1.2.0.14 has a stack overflow vulnerability located in the setcfm function.The parameter funcpara1 is copied to stackspace v10 via the sprintf function without checking the length,so an attacker can cause a denial of service attack by controlling the funcpara1 parameter

 ![image-20240724100556341](./image-20240724100556341.png)